 Violations are shown in solid green (left image), as you zoom in this changes to the selected Violation Overlay Style (center image), as you zoom in further Violation Details are added.

-» View Configuration (shortcut: L) and confirm that the DRC Error visibility option ( System Colors section) is enabled, so that DRC error markers are displayed.
-Confirm that the
+- Select Design » Board Layers & Colors (shortcut: L) and ensure that Show checkbox next to the DRC Error Markers option in the System Colors section is enabled (ticked) so that DRC error markers will be displayed.

-Online DRC (Design Rule Checking) system is enabled, the checkbox is in the PCB Editor - General page of the Preferences dialog.
+- Confirm that the Online DRC (Design Rule Checking) system is enabled, the checkbox is in the PCB Editor - General page of the Preferences dialog.
 Keep the Preferences dialog open, and switch to the PCB Editor - DRC Violations Display page of the dialog.
-The

 Configuring the Rule Checker

 The design is checked for violations by running the Design Rule Checker.
 Run the Tools » Design Rule Check command to open the dialog.
 Both online and batch DRC are configured in this dialog.